ad-jrn/OCP-Workshop-Guide/README.md

 - How to deploy a service
 - Self-Healing
 - Horizontal Pod Auto Scaling
-- How to access the dashboard and CLI
+- How to access the monitoring dashboard
 - How to access log files

 We will be using your environment that was prepared on [Day 2.](https://github.com/jmhossain/gitops-workshop-guide/blob/main/mq/README.md)